Canada-South Sudan relations

 Trade relations

-In 2022, two-way merchandise trade between Canada and South Sudan totaled $2.1M.
-Canadian exports were valued $2.1M in 2022 (down 3.8% from 2021) and led by metal and non-metallic mineral products.
-Canadian imports were valued at $2,000 and were led by Consumer goods.
-Export Development Canada (EDC) is open to business opportunities in South Sudan, but only on a highly‑restricted and case‑by‑case basis.
+In 2023, two-way merchandise trade between Canada and South Sudan totaled $2.5M.
+Canadian exports were valued $2.4M in 2023 (up 14% from 2022), led by aircraft and other transportation equipment and parts.
+Canadian imports were valued at $83.6K and were led by consumer goods.
+Export Development Canada (EDC) is open to business opportunities in South Sudan, but only on a highly restricted and case-by-case basis.

-Canadian companies active in or interested in doing business in South Sudan must ensure they act in accordance with Canadian sanctions.
-South Sudan’s Ministry of Petroleum (MoP) launched the country’s first-ever oil and gas licensing round in June 2021, which could provide opportunities to increase trade relations
+Canadian companies active in, or interested in, doing business in South Sudan must ensure they act in accordance with Canadian sanctions.
+South Sudan’s Ministry of Petroleum (MoP) launched the country’s first-ever oil and gas licensing round in June 2021 and held a second round in 2023, which could provide opportunities to increase commercial opportunities.

 Related links